rjpw/docminer-hugo-theme/README.md

 ## Collapsing Menu

 This feature is using Buefy, and so it requires a webpack build.
-Before including the DocMiner theme in a project, navigate to the root of this theme and run
+Should you requre significant changes to the more advanced features (e.g. the collapsing menu), navigate to the root of this theme and run:

 ```bash
 npm install